opnsense/docs/source/development/frontend/models.rst

 The content of a items tag describes the full tree based structure which holds our data, in theory this could be as large as you want it to be, but keep in mind that the content for your model should be logical and understandable.
-Every node in the tree could have a type, which defines it's behavior, nodes without a type are just containers.
+Every node in the tree could have a type, which defines its behavior, nodes without a type are just containers.

 From top to bottom we find the following nodes in our tree: